 Dry Red chilli

-Soaked dry red chilli in hot water gives the romantic red colour to your chutney.
+Soaked dry red chilli in hot water gives a romantic red colour to your chutney.
 Moreover, the hot water reduces the hot red chilli to mild.
 That’s the reason why anyone can eat dahi garlic chutney without a runny nose & teary eyes.

 Black pepper & ginger with cumin & coriander seeds

-Fennel seeds in dahi garlic chutney
+Fennel seeds in Dahi garlic chutney

 Its saunf in Hindi & variyali in Gujarati.
 Fennel seeds give a mild sweet & mint taste.
 Popularly used in Indian cooking, this ingredient is roasted and then grounded into powder form.
 Here I have used roasted ones.